srigittu/VillaPursuit/VillaPursuit/README.txt

 AppFuse Basic Spring MVC Archetype
 --------------------------------------------------------------------------------
-If you're reading this then you've created your new project using Maven and OnlineRental.
+If you're reading this then you've created your new project using Maven and VillaPursuit.
 You have only created the shell of an AppFuse Java EE application.
 The project object model (pom) is defined in the file pom.xml.
 The application is ready to run as a web application.
 The pom.xml file is pre-defined with Hibernate as a persistence model and Spring MVC as the web